andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 [Characteristics of Good Learning Outcomes - Article Here](https://teaching.utoronto.ca/teaching-support/course-design/developing-learning-outcomes/characteristics-of-good-learning-outcomes/)

 ### Example
-If we were to make some learning objects for a workshop on how to bake a pizza.
+If we were to make some learning objectives for a workshop on how to bake a pizza.

 Here's an example of a bad learning objective: